Tzigger/playwright_security/docs/TESTING-GUIDE.md

-# Testing Guide
+# Kinetic Testing Guide

 ## Overview

-This guide explains how to write security tests using the Playwright Security framework.
+This guide explains how to write security tests using Kinetic.
 We provide simple helper functions and interfaces that make security testing as easy as writing regular Playwright tests.

 ## Table of Contents